AlAdler/LaravelPennantSessionAndDBDriver/README.md

 'default' => env('PENNANT_STORE', 'session_and_database'),
 ```

-or put it our .env file
+or put it in your .env file

 ```
 PENNANT_STORE=session_and_database